JohnPaulPrabhu/Automatic-number-plate-recognition/README.md

 - `main.py`: Main script to run the ANPR system.
 - `util.py`: Utility functions for detection, recognition, and tracking.
-- `add_missing_values.py`: Script to interpolate and fill missing values in the output data.
+- `visualize.py`: Script to visualize the final output.
 - `requirements.txt`: List of required packages.

 ## Contributing